Located 15-minutes off Kota Kinabalu, Sabah, Pulau Gaya is underlaid by folded sandstone and sedimentary rock and

 traveling to and from Singapore can connect directly to Kota Kinabalu via SilkAir

 , Malaysia Airlines

-The resort provides return private transfers via luxury
+The resort can arrange return private transfers for a fee via luxury

 sedan or MPV for families between Kota Kinabalu International